ProjectGleb/Puppeteer/README.md

 ## Project Overview 🔎

 Puppeteer is a mechanistic interpretebility network that controls other models behavior by dynamically inhibiting or stimulating its weights, enabling model steering.
+What is perhaps even more interesting is that through those interactions the puppeteer network learns the curcuit representations of the subseedary network, which opens up a new way for  interpreting models.

 <img width="707" alt="Puppeteer Net" src="https://github.com/user-attachments/assets/6af5ecd0-9e6f-460c-9ce3-e903a8aa99d2">

 Weight inhibiting visualisation:
 <img width="1231" alt="Weight inhibiting" src="https://github.com/user-attachments/assets/c7ec42b0-2bdf-4946-98c6-9bc75c84d15d">